Skip to main content

 Abstract

 We study the interplay between a "one person-one vote" political system and a "one share-one vote" corporate governance regime.
-The political system sets Pigouvian subsidies, while corporate governance determines firm-specific public good investments.
-Our analysis highlights a two-way feedback effect.
-In a frictionless economy, shareholder democracy is irrelevant: the political system fully offsets any effects of shareholder influence.
-With frictions in public policy provision, pro-social corporations fill the void of a dysfunctional regulatory system and increase the provision of public goods-demonstrating the benefit of shareholder democracy.
-Nevertheless, shareholder democracy can hurt a typical citizen because of the representation problem: it favors the preferences of the wealthy.
-If shareholders have extreme views, there can be a backlash against ESG initiatives, and the political system may undo or tax corporate social responsibility measures.
-Advancements in financial technologies that increase investor diversification or enable pass-through voting have important implications for these trade-offs of shareholder democracy.
+If shareholders push firms for more pro-social policies, political backlash may arise, undoing ESG initiatives.
+In a frictionless economy, shareholder democracy becomes irrelevant: the political system fully offsets shareholder influence.
+With public policy frictions, pro-social corporations can mitigate regulatory shortcomings and enhance corporate public goods provision.
+Nevertheless, shareholder democracy can hurt citizens due to the representation problem: it favors the preferences of the wealthy.
+Investor diversification, pass-through voting, and lobbying have important implications for these trade-offs of shareholder democracy.

 Related Working Papers